neutron-org/neutron-docs/docs/neutron/tokenomics/treasury/messages.md

 ### Pause

 Pause contract for `duration` amount of blocks.
 Permissioned can be executed only by Main DAO or the Security DAO.
-If contract is in paused state it disables `exectue` method processing for any message except `Pause` and `Unpause`.
+If contract is in paused state it disables `execute` method processing for any message except `Pause` and `Unpause`.

 ### Unpause